Qiskit/qiskit/doc/install.rst

 3 Repository Install
 ---------------------

-Other common option is clone the QISKit SDK repository and navigate to its folder on your local machine:
+Other common option is to clone the QISKit SDK repository on your local machine, and change into the cloned directory:

 -  If you have Git installed, run the following commands: